robinhood/faust/docs/introduction.rst

     - **Fast**

-        Faust applications can hopefully handle millions of events per second in the future.
+        ƒaµS† applications can hopefully handle millions of events per second in the future.

     - **Flexible**

-        Faust is just Python, and a stream is just an infinite async iterator.
+        ƒaµS† is just Python, and a stream is just an infinite async iterator.
-        If you know how to use Python, you already know how to use Faust, and it works with your favorite Python libraries like Django, Flask, SQLAlchemy, NTLK, NumPy, Scikit, TensorFlow, etc.
+        If you know how to use Python, you already know how to use ƒaµS†, and it works with your favorite Python libraries like Django, Flask, SQLAlchemy, NTLK, NumPy, Scikit, TensorFlow, etc.

-.. topic:: Faust can be used for...
+.. topic:: ƒaµS† can be used for...

     .. hlist::
         :columns: 2